 - Two negatives make a positive.
 Ireland will be asserting its new identity as an open, tolerant society by opposing a backward looking England.

 Liberal academics and journalists are forever accusing nationalists of creating reductive binary arguments.
-Their own love affair with binary arguments receives far less attention.
-And it is on full display here.
-In fact, the liberal gatekeepers have no objection to reductive binaries, just so long as those binaries confirm their worldview.
+Their own love affair with binary arguments receives far less attention but it is on full display here.
+They in fact have no objection to reductive binaries just so long as those binaries confirm their worldview.

 The part of our history I’m thinking about is the notion of Ireland as the anti-England.
 It was a bad idea that might now be a good idea.

 Whereas nationalist binaries are always associated with hatred and generalisation, O’Toole is very careful to dodge such accusations.

 Being the anti-England is not about being anti-English.